FallingColors/hexdummy/README.md

 4. Follow the [hexdoc setup instructions](https://hexdoc.hexxy.media/docs/guides/deployment/github-pages) for GitHub Pages.

 Further instructions TODO - look at [HexDebug](https://github.com/object-Object/HexDebug) or [IoticBlocks](https://github.com/object-Object/IoticBlocks) for examples, since this template is based heavily on those mods.

+## TODO

+- Finish adding Yarn support.
+- See if there's a better way to download dependencies for CI tests than just manually listing Modrinth URLs.
+- Improve documentation.